Rule 5101:4-3-06 | Food assistance: victims of trafficking.

 The county agency shall:

-The individual must present a letter which:
+The individual must present a letter that:

 (a) Is on county agency letterhead;